plume-design/opensync-vendor-bcm-template/README-SDK-5.4.2.md

     BACKHAUL_PASS=7eCyoqETHiJzKBBALPFP9X8mVy4dwCga
 ```

-7. This will patch the SDK and run the build
+7. This will patch the SDK and run the build.
 The location of the patched SDK will be:
 ```
 $SDK_ROOT/build-OS_BCM947622DVT_EXT-y/
 ```